Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two: Isotypical decompositions in the scalar-valued case

 For $k$ odd, the last equality comes from $M_{k}(\Gamma[2])=S_{k}(\Gamma[2])=\chi_5 \cdot M_{k-5}(\Gamma[2])$ where $\chi_5$ denotes the unique cusp form, up to a multiplicative constant, generating the space $S_{5}(\Gamma[2])$.
 In fact, Igusa did more than computing the dimension of the spaces $M_{k}(\Gamma[2])$.
 He also computed the characters of $\mathfrak{S}_6$ on the space $M_{k}(\Gamma[2])$ (see \cite[Theorem 2]{Igusa64}) and he showed that as $\mathfrak{S}_6$-representation for $k$ even we have

 where we put $\Sym^0(s[\varpi])=s[n]$ for any irreducible representation $s[\varpi]$ of $\mathfrak{S}_n$.
-Note that the relation appearing in weight $8$ defines the Igusa quartic.
-From the results of Igusa, we deduce the generating series for the multiplicity of the irreducible representations of $\fS_6$ in $M_{k}(\Gamma[2])$:
+Note that the relation appearing in weight $8$ defines the Igusa quartic. \begin{thm}[Igusa] The following table gives the generating series for the multiplicity of the irreducible representations of $\,\fS_6$ in $M_{k}(\Gamma[2])$

+\end{thm} \begin{proof} Let $X_k$ be the character of the representation of $\fS_6$ on the space $M_{k}(\Gamma[2])$ and let us denote by $\rho$ the irreducible representation $s[2^3]$.
+Then, for any $\sigma\in \fS_6$, Theorem 2 of \cite{Igusa64} gives

+Clearly this formula depends only on the conjugacy class of $\sigma$ and Igusa, see \cite[p.
+401]{Igusa64}, gave the expression of $f_{\sigma}(t)=\det(1_5-\rho(\sigma)t)$ for each irreducible representation of $\fS_6$.
+From the formula (see for example \cite[p.
+401]{Igusa64}) giving the multiplicity of an irreducible representation in a representation space of a finite group, we deduce that the multiplicity of the irreducible representation $s[\varpi]$ in $M_{k}(\Gamma[2])$ is given by

+where the last equality comes from the fact that the conjugacy classes of the symmetric are stable by inversion and $X_{s[\varpi]}$ denotes the character of $s[\varpi]$.
+For a partition $p$ of $6$, we put $C_p$ for the conjugacy class of an element of $\fS_6$ whose cycle shape corresponds with $p$ then, the last formula reads as

+where the sum is over the partition of $6$ and $g(s[p])$ stands for the evaluation of a class function $g$ on a single element of the conjugacy class $C_p$.
+Therefore we get

+By using the character table of the group $\fS_6$ as given for example in \cite[p.
+400]{Igusa64}, we deduce the theorem. \end{proof}

 \begin{remark} A couple of sanity checks.
 Firstly,

 which is in agreement with Theorem \ref{Igusa}.
 Secondly, the generating series for the dimension of spaces of modular forms on $\Gamma_{0}[2]$ is given by (see \cite[Appendix A.1]{Roy_Schmidt_Yi} and the references therein)